Jaume Cuéllar

-Jaume Albert Cuéllar Mendoza (born 23 August 2001) is a professional footballer who plays as either a winger or a forward for Spanish club CD Lugo and the Bolivia national team.
+Jaume Albert Cuéllar Mendoza (born 23 August 2001) is a professional footballer who plays as either a winger or a forward for Spanish club Arenteiro.
+Born in Spain, he plays for the Bolivia national team.

 Club career

 Early career

-Born in Granollers, Barcelona, Catalonia to Bolivian parents, Cuéllar joined FC Barcelona's La Masia in June 2015, from FC Racing Blanenc.
+Born in Granollers, Barcelona, Catalonia, to Bolivian parents, Cuéllar joined FC Barcelona's La Masia in June 2015, from FC Racing Blanenc.
 In 2017, he moved abroad and joined Italian side S.P.A.L.

 S.P.A.L.

 After appearing for the under-17s and the Primavera squads, Cuéllar made his first team debut for the Biancazzurri on 4 December 2019, coming on as a late substitute for Sergio Floccari in a 5–1 Coppa Italia home routing of Lecce.
 He made his Serie A debut the following 22 July, replacing Espeto late into a 1–6 home loss to Roma.

 On 3 August 2021, Cuéllar announced his departure from SPAL through his Facebook account.